smallk/smallk/sphinx/source/pages_pysmallk.rst

 Examples of Pysmallk Usage
 **************************

 Pysmallk has five classes, each of which represents one of the SmallK tools: SmallkAPI (the simplistic Smallk API), Flatclust, Hierclust, Matrixgen, and Preprocessor.
 These tools can be strung together into various kind of applications.
-Examples of such applications can be found in `examples/pysmallk_example.py` and in the `pysmallk/tests/` subdirectory.
+Examples of such applications can be found in ``examples/pysmallk_example.py`` and in the ``pysmallk/tests/`` subdirectory.

-The smallk_data repository contains several files (articles_matrix.mtx, articles_documents.txt, articles_dictionary.txt) that contain the matrix and associated text files created from 2,424 news articles.
+The smallk_data repository contains several files (``articles_matrix.mtx``, ``articles_documents.txt``, ``articles_dictionary.txt``) that contain the matrix and associated text files created from 2,424 news articles.

 First, we will need to import numpy and the shared libary::